Hilton Honors™ Card

 - Amex Benefits: Holding the Hilton Honors Card qualifies you for other American Express benefits, such as Entertainment Access, ShopRunner membership and travel accident insurance.

-Should You Get the Hilton Honors™ Card From American Express?
+Should You Get the Hilton Honors™ Card?

 For a card that charges no annual fees, the Hilton Honors Amex offers excellent earning potential due to its generous bonus categories.
 Because the card also comes with elite status, it’s best used to pay for stays at domestic properties within the Hilton portfolio.